 Roundtables and conferences are generously supported by the Friedrich Naumann Foundation for Liberty, Jerusalem Office.

-Thus far, the Jerusalem Institute has produced reports on four neighborhoods: Beit Hanina, Wadi Joz, A-Tur, and Sur Baher.
+Thus far, the Jerusalem Institute has produced reports on seven neighborhoods: Beit Hanina, Wadi Joz, A-Tur, and Sur Baher, Issawiya, Jabal al-Mukabbar and Abu Tor.

 Beit Hanina is located in the northern part of Jerusalem.
 It is the most populous neighborhood in East Jerusalem, with 35,000 residents.
 The socioeconomic status of Beit Hanina is relatively high compared with other neighborhoods in East Jerusalem, yet remains very low according to Israeli standards.